David W. Eka

 After returning to Nigeria, Eka joined the LDS Church in September 1979, less than a year after the first LDS baptisms in Nigeria.
 The baptism was performed by Spencer J. Palmer who had come on a short visit to Nigeria.
 Shortly after his baptism, he helped translate the Book of Mormon into Efik.
 A short time after his baptism, Eka was called as a counselor in the Africa West mission presidency, and in this position under four mission presidents.

-Eka worked for Nigerian AGIP Oil Company Ltd. (NAOC) which he retired from as head of production support.
+Eka worked for Nigerian Agip Oil Company (NAOC) which he retired from as head of production support.

 Eka served as a branch president, counselor to four different mission presidents, district president, and in 1988 became president of the newly organized Aba Nigeria Stake.

 In 1990, Eka became a Regional Representative of the Twelve Apostles.
 From 1997 to 2001 he served as an Area Authority Seventy.
 From 2001 to 2004 he served as president of the Nigeria Lagos Mission of the church.
 After the dedication of the Aba Nigeria Temple, Eka became a sealer in that temple.
 In April 2007, Eka was again called as an area seventy in the church.
 He was again released as an area seventy in April 2009 general conference.
 Beginning in 2019, Eka served as president of the Aba Nigeria Temple.

 Eka and his wife Ekaete are the parents of seven children.